-Career professionals and their clients work jointly in devising integrated career services plans (in writing or orally) that offer reasonable promise of success and are consistent with the abilities and circumstances of clients.
-Career professionals and clients regularly review career plans to assess their continued viability and effectiveness, respecting the freedom of choice of clients.
+Career development professionals and their clients work jointly in devising integrated career services plans (in writing or orally) and are consistent with the abilities and circumstances of clients.
+Career development professionals and clients regularly review career plans to assess their continued viability and effectiveness, respecting the freedom of choice of clients.